perryjl-ATSU/perryjl-ATSU.github.io/_posts/2023-09-08-Learning-Objectives.md

 ## Learning Objectives

-Demonstrate the correct way to wash hands with soap and water according to the WHO-recommended method.
+Illustrate the appropriate technique for hand hygiene using soap and water in accordance with the World Health Organization's recommended approach.

-Discuss key issues and considerations of hand hygiene in a health care facility
+Discuss important challenges and factors relating to hand cleanliness in a medical setting.

-Demonstrate the correct way to perform hand hygiene with an alcohol-based hand rub (ABHR) according to the WHO-recommended method.
+Illustrate the appropriate technique for conducting hand hygiene using an alcohol-based hand rub (ABHR) in accordance with the World Health Organization's recommended procedure.

 Identify the 5 Moments for Hand Hygiene.

-Describe hand hygiene as a critical component of infection prevention and control
+Explain the importance of good hand hygiene while trying to stop the spread of disease.

-Discuss glove use and hand hygiene during patient care activities
+Discuss how to use gloves and keep one's hands clean when caring for a patient.

 ## Learning Activities